Value added tax (VAT)

 Registration and deregistration thresholds

-The taxable turnover threshold for registration for value added tax (VAT) will remain at £85,000 until April 2022, two years longer than previously announced.
+The taxable turnover threshold for registration for value added tax (VAT) will remain at £85,000 until April 2022.
 The deregistration threshold will stay at £83,000 for the same period.
-The government will look again at the possibility of introducing a smoothing mechanism once the terms of Brexit are clear.